camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 :::

-:::note Available since Camunda 8.4
+:::note Migration to OpenSearch is not supported

-As of the 8.4 release, Zeebe, Operate, and Tasklist are now compatible with [Amazon OpenSearch Service](https://aws.amazon.com/de/opensearch-service/) 2.5.x.
-Note that using Amazon OpenSearch Service requires [setting up a new Camunda installation](/self-managed/setup/overview.md).
-A migration from previous versions or Elasticsearch environments is currently not supported.
+Please note that using Amazon OpenSearch Service requires [setting up a new Camunda installation](/self-managed/setup/overview.md).
+Migration from previous Camunda versions or Elasticsearch environments is currently not supported.
+Switching between Elasticsearch and OpenSearch, in either direction, is also not supported.

 :::